 Read the Coronavirus Act 2020 (Schedule 17 relates to the relaxation of provision)

 If you have an appeal in progress, the current position is that this will still go ahead but will most likely be held remotely.
-Some appeals have already been heard using telephone or video links.
+Many appeals over recent months have been heard using telephone or video links.

 You can still make a new appeal.
 The SEND Tribunal service have said they will be prioritising 'phase-transfer' appeals.
 A 'phase transfer' is when a child or young person is due to move up to the next phase of their education in September (primary to secondary, secondary to post-16 etc).